Your mission, if you choose to accept, is to find one way to use the real thing instead of disposables on the table OR to make a reuse habit.

 I had disposable plates on my shopping list when I hosted a Pampered Chef party a few weeks ago.
 It wasn’t until it became a hassle to purchase them that I realized: “Duh, Katie.
 You’re trying to save the earth here.
 Serving 15 women on real plates isn’t going to be that hard!”
 I thought of paper plates because that is the status quo for hosting a party.
 It’s time to change the definition of “normal” and make a statement by using real plates.

 I even took it one step further and had fun serving with my good china.
 I absolutely love the pattern we chose and received for our wedding, and it gets used once a year or less.
 Why not make it a fancy PC party and just enjoy it?
-I stuck them in the ol’ dishwasher without rinsing, made sure they were completely cooled before removing them to preserve the gilded edge, and you can see how awesome the food looked:
+I stuck them in the ol’ dishwasher without rinsing, made sure they were completely cooled before removing them to preserve the gilded edge, and it was so fun!

 Yes, this generated more dishes, some of which had to be done by hand.
 Yes, if you know me at all, you know how I feel about dishes (they’re right up there with the proverbial root canal, and, say, my house burning down).
 This night I was pleased to have made the “green” choice and remembered to offer up my time in the kitchen for good prayer intentions.
 It was worth it.